By Chloe Rendall

 ‘On a cold windswept street, this was a warm, cheerful place with a big stove in winter, tables and shelves of books, new books in the window, and photographs on the wall of famous writers both dead and living.
 The photographs all looked like snapshots and even the dead writers looked as though they had really been alive.’ (p.
 31)

 Hemingway lauds the service Beach provided, noting that she encouraged him to borrow as many books as he liked, despite him lacking the money to pay the deposit fee.
 Beach was known not only for her good taste, but also for her belief in the accessibility of literature, never shying away from potentially problematic material.
 She sold and lent books such as the controversial Lady Chatterley’s Lover by D. H. Lawrence, which was at the time banned in both Britain and her native United States, but perhaps the most famous example of Beach’s fight against censorship came in her dealings with Ulysses.
 Beach and James Joyce were good friends, and Joyce frequently used the shop as his office, nicknaming it ‘Stratford-on-Odéon’.
-Beach published Joyce’s experimental and controversial Ulysses, despite the harsh opposition and labels of obscenity and pornography it was met with.
+Beach published Joyce’s experimental and controversial Ulysses, famously turned down by the Woolfs, despite the harsh opposition and labels of obscenity and pornography it was met with.
 In a letter to a friend, she exclaimed:

 ‘What a dark age we are living in and what a privilege to behold the spectacle of ignorant men solemnly deciding whether the work of some great writer is suitable for the public to read or not!’
 (The Letters of Sylvia Beach, p.
 105)